 Kids learn respect for others and respect for themselves.
 They experience spiritual practices and learn ways to centre themselves, whether by sitting cross-legged and taking a few deep breaths, giving thanks before they eat a meal, or looking up at the stars in wonder.

-Lessons focus on the seven Unitarian Universalist principles, and use the Tapestry of Faith curriculum provided by the Unitarian Universalist Association.
+Lessons focus on the seven Unitarian Universalist principles, and utilise the Tapestry of Faith curriculum provided by the Unitarian Universalist Association.
 “Tapestry of Faith is a series of programmes and resources for all ages that nurture Unitarian Universalist identity, spiritual growth, transforming faith and vital communities of justice and love.”

-The programme includes stories, worship, songs and activities which inspire social action, ethical and spiritual living and a foundation for a faith based life.
+The programme includes stories, worship, songs and activities which inspire social action, ethical and spiritual living and a foundation for a faith-based life.
 The Tapestry of Faith website provides additional information for parents and children who have questions or would like to learn more about the lessons.

 Our lovely teachers Isabella and Anna will be working with the children each Sunday.
 To connect with the children and help Isabella and Anna, we encourage adults to help with the children each week – sign up below for a Sunday of your choice.
 If you are available for a regular shift, say every other month, please note that in the comments.
 We anticipate having enough volunteers for any single individual to volunteer once every 2 or 3 months to keep the roster covered.

 You don’t need to do more than just be there to support our teacher.
 Of course you are also welcome to join in and participate as much as you wish and are able.